Sushiii07/Startup-ML-Model/README.md

 # Startup-ML-Model

-I've uploaded the Python code for data cleaning.
+I've uploaded the Python code for data cleaning in python.py.